 Charleston Waterfront Park

-The parks are an excellent place to take in the scenic views and enjoy some time away.
-Visitors can go on long walks, meet new people at one of many picnic tables situated throughout this great city park or relax under tall palmetto trees which offer shade from hot sun rays while still being able to see what’s happening just yards away.
+The parks are excellent places to take in scenic views and enjoy some time away.
+Visitors can go on long walks, meet new people at one of many picnic tables situated throughout this great city park, or relax under tall palmetto trees, which offer shade from hot sun rays while still being able to see what’s happening just yards away.

 Charleston Pineapple Fountain